 If your simulator language is not set to Mixed, then you might be required to generate the IP using the default OOC synthesis.
-If the IP you are using does not deliver RTL in the simulation language specified you must create an sim_netlist.v or an sim_netlist.vhdl file to simulate.
+If the IP you are using does not deliver RTL in the simulation language specified you must create an \sim\netlist.v or an \sim\netlist.vhdl file to simulate.
 These files are created as part of the OOC synthesis flow only.
-The following message displays have an mismatched between the available simulation files and the Simulation Language setting.
+The following message displays when you have a mismatch between available simulation files and the Simulation Language setting.